jharwell/rcppsw/docs/CONTRIBUTING.md

   files, moving things around, mucking about with the build process are all good examples of things that should get a `Task` label.

+- `Research` - The task is open-ended, requiring paper reading and/or lots of experiment running, analyzing, etc.

 ### Testing

 All submitted *new* classes should have associated unit tests, one for each